Fresh, Free and a Bit Frantic: Find Out More About My Bike Compulsion

 Now, seriously.
 These are examples of how the ordinary become extraordinary, depending on the way you envision it.
 Whether a bike is nonchalantly parked in front of a luxury store in Sweden or embellishing an arid construction area in Sri Lanka.
 Whether one outfit is really unique or it’s the unique context that makes it seem edgier.
 Or if I choose to name it Bikemania, Bike Magia or Bikephilia, although it wouldn’t affect my great love for bikes.

-Here, in Southeast Asia, scooters are called bikes and bicycles are losing more and more space on the narrow streets ..
-This makes traffic too dangerous, increases air pollution and can even reduce my skill levels.
+Here, in Southeast Asia, the scooters are called bikes and good old bicycles are losing more and more space on the narrow streets.
+Traffic becomes increasingly dangerous, as well as the air pollution, and turns my poor skills into a hazard.
 That’s why I’m not riding a bicycle lately.
 But I keep reminding those “ludic” moments and compulsively shooting my object of desire.
 So follow me on Instagram to see more pictures like these!
 And if you’d like to be inspired by other stories of bikes in the world, I recommend the book Bicycle Diaries by David Byrne.

 EDIT: A couple of weeks after writing this post, I surrendered and got myself a MTB.
 Let’s add here some small accidents and mentions in Sri Lankan and Brazilian media, now I am feeling almost like a Junior Pro!

-Photo Credir: Apart from the last image (promotional material from the movie Eat, Pray, Love), all photos were taken by me.
+Photo Credit: Apart from the last image (promotional material from the movie Eat, Pray, Love), all photos were taken by me.
 Isn’t it a compulsion?